 We can help by gathering documentation that includes all medical records involving interactions between the provider and you:

 - Surgical records

 - Physical therapy

-Call us today to make an appointment with an experienced Florida medical malpractice attorney to review your case for free.
-All our medical malpractice cases are handled under a contingency fee, so you will not be charged unless, and until, there is a settlement or your case is won.
+Call The Law Offices of Sean M. Cleary today to make an appointment with an experienced Florida medical malpractice attorney to review your case for free.
+All our medical malpractice cases are handled under a contingency fee, so you will not be charged unless and until there is a settlement or your case is won.